Landlord and Tenant Information

 April 30, 1:30-4 pm, Community Room, Fort Collins Police Services, 2221 Timberline Road

 Eviction is a term that every landlord has some understanding of and some concept of where to find answers about the process if they need it; however, when it really is time to start the process -- emotions cloud the process and some may learn they did not properly prepare for the possibility.
 Throughout this training, we will pick apart the process of evictions and provide step by step instructions on how to create and implement a lease that will allow for a smooth legal process.
 We will also talk through the actual court process involved and the steps you will need to take after the eviction process is complete.
-Presented by: Peter Dauster, Associate Attorney at Myatt, Brandes & Gast PC and Zach Wilson of the Wilson Law Firm PC.
+Presented by: Peter Dauster, Associate Attorney at Myatt, Brandes & Gast PC.
 Register Now.

 Landlord Tenant Handbook